M-Files/UI.Template.TypeScript-React/README.md

 **Note:** Please be sure to replace the `your_app_name` with your actual app name and ensure the proper path to the `dist` folder is used as well.

+## Limitations

+- In M-Files Desktop __application modules__ (shellUI, vaultUI) the flavor of JavaScript is JScript and it is run in the Windows Scripting Host (WSH) environment
+- In M-Files Desktop __dashboards__ the JavaScript is run with the Internet Explorer JavaScript engine
+- Both WSH and Internet Explorer provide a rather old version of JavaScript, this leads to the following limitations
+  - You'll need to use polyfills, shims and shams where needed
+  - Webpack 4 is the latest version of webpack that still makes bundles that work in M-Files Desktop - _do not update to Webpack 5_
+  - If using MUI (Material UI), use __[Material-UI v4](https://v4.mui.com/)__ as v5 does not work correctly
+  - Other UI component libraries might not work correctly (Bootstrap for example)

 ## Linting & typing errors